How much space does your range cooker need?

-The space requirements around range cookers are one of the most popular conversation topics when going through the design process with our clients.
+The space requirements around range cookers in kitchens are one of the most popular conversation topics when going through the design process with our clients.
+In this blog, we will discuss some kitchen range cooker ideas and tips for those who wish to benefit from a range cooker.

-How much space is needed around my range cooker?
+How much space do I need around my range cooker in the kitchen?
 Can I put wooden cabinetry right next to it?
-How high does the extractor need to be?
-What sits beneath the range?
+How high do we need the extractor to be?
+What sits beneath the range cooker in a kitchen?

 The requirements can vary drastically depending on the range cooker in mind.

-In terms of position; good lighting, no draft, an adequate air supply are recommended – Factors our designers will always take into account when designing your bespoke kitchen.
+In terms of position; good lighting, no draft, and an adequate air supply are recommended.
+Of course, our designers will always take these factors into account when designing your bespoke kitchen.

 There will be compliances that your kitchen will have to meet to adhere to safety standards.

-Aga’s, Rayburns and Everhots – Designed to emit heat outwards and produce heat for the home as well as used for cooking, have all developed and now are insulated enough either side that cabinetry can sit within a few millimetres.
+Aga’s Rayburns and Everhots emit heat outwards and produce heat for the home as well as for cooking.
+They have all developed and now are insulated enough on either side that cabinetry can sit within a few millimetres.

 Each brand will have different guidelines, depending on the elements chosen.
 All manufacturers will supply your kitchen designer and installer with technical guidelines complete with minimum and maximum distances.